cssinjs/jss/docs/plugins.md

 In case you use any of the following plugins please bear in mind that they should be registered in this order:

-  1. jss-cache
+  1. jss-template - JSS plugin enables string templates
+  1. jss-cache - JSS plugin that caches the rules and delivers insane performance.
-  1. jss-global
+  1. jss-global - JSS plugin, allows global styles.
-  1. jss-extend
+  1. jss-extend - JSS plugin, allows to extend rules at compile time.
-  1. jss-nested
+  1. jss-nested - JSS plugin, allows nested selectors and pseudo selectors.
-  1. jss-compose
+  1. jss-compose - JSS plugin, allows classes composition.
-  1. jss-camel-case
+  1. jss-camel-case - JSS plugin, allows to write styles in camel case.
-  1. jss-default-unit
+  1. jss-default-unit - JSS plugin, adds default units to numeric values.
-  1. jss-expand
-  1. jss-vendor-prefixer
+  1. jss-expand - JSS plugin, gives you a better syntax than CSS itself.
+  1. jss-vendor-prefixer - JSS plugin, adds vendor prefixes at runtime, in the browser (not for SSR)
-  1. jss-props-sort
+  1. jss-props-sort - JSS plugin, ensures alphabetical props order.
-  1. jss-isolate
+  1. jss-isolate - JSS plugin, gives you rules isolation through automatic properties reset.

 To make your life easier we made [jss-default-preset](https://www.npmjs.com/package/jss-preset-default) which is a ready to use and ordered preset of plugins.